Other message formats : LISTEN 1hr33min | MP3 21.1MB | PDF 125KB

 24 “No one can serve two masters; for either he will hate the one and love the other, or he will be devoted to one and despise the other.
 You cannot serve God and wealth.

-In verses 19-20, the Lord Jesus contrasts storing up treasures on earth with storing up treasures in heaven.
-If we store up for ourselves treasures on earth, we will not be able to properly store up for ourselves treasures in heaven.
+In verses 19 and 20, the Lord Jesus contrasts storing up treasures on earth with storing up treasures in heaven.
+If we concentrate on storing up for ourselves material treasures on earth, we will not fare well in storing up spiritual treasures in heaven.

-The Lord Jesus says in verse 21: “for where your treasure is, there your heart will be also”.
-What the Lord Jesus is concerned about is our heart.
+The Lord Jesus continues in verse 21: “For where your treasure is, there your heart will be also”.
+It is clear that the Lord Jesus is concerned about our heart.
 Our heart will concentrate on where our treasure is, and that will have a bearing on our eternal well-being, and the outcome of our lives for eternity.

 Clarity of spiritual insight is very important.
 It is relevant for every aspect of our lives.
-It is helpful to see that the Lord Jesus talks about this in the context of treasures on earth and treasures in heaven.
-This is because the Lord Jesus wants us to know the importance of seeing clearly the issues concerning our attitude towards material wealth and the implications on our treasures in heaven.
-He emphasises that no one can serve two masters – he will hate one and love the other.
+Here, the Lord Jesus is emphasising the significance of having clear spiritual insight in relation to treasures on earth and treasures in heaven.
+He wants us to know the importance of seeing clearly the issues concerning our attitude towards material wealth and its implications on our treasures in heaven.
+He states categorically that no one can serve two masters.
+We certainly cannot serve both God and material wealth.

-A healthy approach to material wealth reinforces and helps us develop positive inner qualities, but if our approach is self-centred, it will harm our development and will lead to degeneration of our lives.
+Material wealth has a significant bearing on our walk with God and our eternal well-being.
+If our approach towards material wealth is healthy, it will reinforce the positive qualities within us and help us develop them further.
+But if our approach is self-centred, it will harm our development and lead to degeneration of our lives.

-It is important for each one of us to prayerfully reflect over our attitude towards money and material wealth.
-What does it reveal about the quality of discipleship in our personal lives?
+It is important for each one of us to prayerfully reflect over our attitude towards money and material possessions.
+What sort of attitude do we have and what does it reveal about the quality of our discipleship?

-Let us now consider an important issue related to material wealth raised by our Lord.
+Let us now consider an important issue raised by our Lord concerning material wealth.
 It is not easy to immediately understand its meaning, and it is even more difficult to live it out.

-When the man heard the reply of the Lord Jesus, he became very sad, for he was extremely rich (v.
+In this account, a rich ruler asked the Lord Jesus what he should do to inherit eternal life.
+The Lord told him to sell all that he possessed and distribute it to the poor.
+When he heard the Lord’s reply, he became very sad, for he was extremely rich (v.
 23).
-A parallel passage in Mark 10:22, likely to be a reference to the same incident, states it this way: “But at these words he was saddened, and he went away grieving, for he was one who owned much property”.
+A passage in Mark 10:22, likely to be referring to the same incident, states it this way: “But at these words he was saddened, and he went away grieving, for he was one who owned much property”.

-Why did the Lord Jesus lay down the condition, that he had to sell all he possessed and distribute it to the poor, before he could have treasure in heaven, and then to follow the Lord?
+Why did the Lord Jesus lay down this condition – that he had to sell all he possessed and distribute it to the poor – before he could have treasure in heaven, and then to follow Him?

 Sell all we possess and distribute to the poor?

-If this is so, how can we reconcile it with His instruction to His disciples, in the context of the parable of the shrewd manager, to “make friends for yourselves by means of the wealth of unrighteousness”?
-It would be difficult to reconcile this understanding with the teaching of the Lord Jesus on the importance of our being good stewards of material riches.
+If this is so, how can we reconcile it with His instruction to “make friends for yourselves by means of the wealth of unrighteousness”?
+This is in the parable of the shrewd manager (Luke 16:9).
+It would be difficult to reconcile this understanding with the Lord’s teaching on the importance of our being good stewards of material riches.

 The Lord Jesus did not require Zaccheus to give away all his possessions.